amariichi/QuestLinkRGBDEViewer/README.md

 [^4]: The file browser uses **UnitySimpleFileBrowser** [[URL](https://github.com/yasirkula/UnitySimpleFileBrowser)].
 I extend my gratitude to its creator, Süleyman Yasir KULA

 ### Detailed Usage of the Application
- - Start Button (Left Controller): Opens the file browser.
+ - **Start Button (Left Controller)** Opens the file browser.
- - Left Joystick: Moves the image forward/back or left/right.
+ - **Left Joystick** Moves the image forward/back or left/right.
- - Left Trigger + Controller: Moves the image, functioning like dragging with a mouse.
+ - **Left Trigger + Controller** Moves the image, functioning like dragging with a mouse.
- - Left Hand Trigger: Toggles the display of the operation instructions.
+ - **Left Hand Trigger** Toggles the display of the operation instructions.
- - X / Y Buttons: Adjust the depth of the image.
+ - **X / Y Buttons** Adjust the depth of the image.
 These only work in Log mode (they increase or decrease parameter b in the formula below):
 ```math
 z' = a \times Log(1 + z^b)
 ```
- - Right Joystick: Moves left or right to zoom the image in or out.
+ - **Right Joystick** Moves left or right to zoom the image in or out.
- - Right Trigger + Controller: Moves the image’s depth forward or backward (adjusts the parameter a in the formula above).
+ - **Right Trigger + Controller** Moves the image’s depth forward or backward (adjusts the parameter a in the formula above).
- - A Button: Switches the depth mode to Log.
+ - **A Button** Switches the depth mode to Log.
- - B Button: Switches the depth mode to Linear.
+ - **B Button** Switches the depth mode to Linear.
+ - **Right Hand Trigger + Controller (Left/Right)** Adjusts the curvature radius (moving left increases the curvature, while moving right makes it closer to a flat plane).

 ### Loading into Unity Editor (for those who wish to build or modify it themselves)
  - Copy the source files into any folder, then **add Unity-StarterSamples v71.0.0 [[URL](https://github.com/oculus-samples/Unity-StarterSamples/releases/tag/v71.0.0)] into the `Assets` folder** (so that a folder named Unity-StarterSamples-71.0.0 and its contents are inside `Assets`).